 Essential Element: This quote’s Essential Elements are Leader Development and Self-Concept.

-Additive/Variant Analysis: This additive quote brings to light the need for the integration of biblical principles of work into the church.
+Additive/Variant Analysis: This additive quote brings to light the need to integrate biblical principles of work into the church.
 Pastors attend seminary to preach, but they must be surrounded by a team with different career backgrounds in order for the church to function.
 The results of this study also support the need for church staff to be trained to some degree in the operation of a church as a business.

 Contextualization: My own church, which is multi-generational with most elders being our aunties and uncles, even parents or grandparents.
 As such, the operations of the church functioned in a certain way for decades.
-Today, we are going through challenges as the elders are being replaced by congregants of my generation.
+Today, we are going through challenges as congregants of my generation are replacing the elders.
 That coupled with church growth (people) and the need to expand (adding a gym and more classrooms) resulted in growing pains.
 Challenges arose due to different ways of thinking (old mindset vs next generation) and operations (established procedures vs business backgrounds).
-The congregation looked to the Senior Pastor for leadership, but what I have observed is that he would get bogged down by the challenges when he could have spent that time focused on the heart of the church.
+The congregation looked to the Senior Pastor for leadership, but I have observed that he would get bogged down by the challenges when he could have focused on the church's heart.

 Source Five: Rogers, S. (2023).
 Legitimate Business as Mission Ventures and Effective Witness.
 [Senior Thesis, Liberty University], https://digitalcommons.liberty.edu/.